bitlogik/uniblow/README.md

 * ETH
     * mainnet, Rinkeby, Ropsten, Kovan and Goerli networks

-Note : the BasicFile device does not provide any security to protect your private key, except the security your hard-drive computer offers for your files.

-ToDo list in development :

-* EOS network
-* ERC20 tokens on ETH
-* LTC, BCH, DOGE
-* Use win32 CNG key storage TPM as device
-* PGP device to secure with a hardware key
+## Devices

+### BasicFile device

+The BasicFile device encrypts your private key [with a random salt using libsodium XSalsa20/Poly1305](https://libsodium.gitbook.io/doc/secret-key_cryptography/secretbox#algorithm-details), with a user chosen password, derived into the encryption key with [Argon2id (moderate settings)](https://raw.githubusercontent.com/P-H-C/phc-winner-argon2/master/argon2-specs.pdf).
+One can choose the standard password and a default password will be used.
+To do so, just left blank the password prompt input when asked the first time at device setting.
+Without your password, the security of the key is what your hard-drive computer offers for your files.
+If you setup a password but forget it, there would be no way to recover your coins.

+Your key encrypted is stored in JSON and hex in the BasicFileWallet.key in the same folder as Uniblow.
+Hence the name "BasicFile" for this device.

 ## Use the GUI